 Medical cannabis is legal in 33 states and counting.
 It’s available in more delivery methods than ever before, including lotions, drops and a variety of edibles, but what exactly does it do?

 With so much information and junk-science on the internet, it is important to get solid facts from doctors and scientists you can trust before talking with your doctor to see if medical marijuana could help you.

 Now leading experts at Harvard Medical School are here to help you separate fact from fiction about medical cannabis and CBD so you can make informed decisions.
 There is evidence for potential benefits for some conditions, and less so for others.
 And, while there is a lot of positive talk about cannabis, there are risks—especially if you’re over 55.

-Harvard Health Publishing’s new report, Medical Marijuana: Facts about cannabis, THC, and CBD, will give you the evidence-based answers to whether and why medical cannabis might help you feel better, help your insomnia, or ease your arthritis pain.
+Harvard Health Publishing’s report, Medical Marijuana: Facts about cannabis, THC, and CBD, will give you the evidence-based answers to when and why you might want to consider medical cannabis.
 You’ll also learn about how hemp actually works, and how the CBD component of medical marijuana might bring relief without the high.

 Download the report right now and get the facts and dispel the rumors!
 Learn the history and science behind this ancient plant and be well-prepared for a conversation with your doctor.

 Prepared by the editors of Harvard Health Publishing in conjunction with Staci Gruber, PhD, Associate Professor of Psychiatry, Harvard Medical School and Director, Cognitive and Clinical Neuroimaging Core, and Director, Marijuana Investigations for Neuroscientific Discovery Program, McLean Hospital.
 (2020)